mikaem/jbhomepage/_sources/content/intro.md

 ## Recent highlights

-  * 8/9 2024 [A faster multipole Legendre-Chebyshev transform](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/FMM_paper.pdf) by Mikael Mortensen was accepted by SIAM Journal on Scientific Computing
+  * 8/9 2024 [A Faster Multipole Legendre-Chebyshev Transform](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/FMM_paper.pdf) by Mikael Mortensen was accepted by SIAM Journal on Scientific Computing

   * 12/6 2024 I presented Shenfun at the University of Thessaly, Greece.